by Cheryl Moreo

 Recycle at Home or Repurpose Your Stuff

-Earth Day is April 22nd, let’s all do our part by recycling at home to help preserve Mother Earth.
+Earth Day is April 22nd.
+So let’s do our part by recycling at home to help preserve Mother Earth.
 What is your household doing to help to protect our environment?